 Offshore installation varies with the type of development involved.
 Fixed platforms have the most work involved; jackets and topside decks need to be transported to the well location.
 Once the jacket is in its final position and piled, the deck is lifted into position and welded to the jacket.
 Following the installation, the hook-up is completed to services and production lines on the jacket.
 Any additional modules are lifted into position, fixed and hooked-up to the deck unit, before the platform is commissioned.

-Pioneering Spirit is able to install large topsides in a single lift.
-When installing topsides in a single lift, the amount of structural steel can be reduced and offshore hook-up activities are minimised as units can be transported offshore in very large sections; entire platform topsides, up to a weight of 48,000 t, can be installed in one piece, pre-fabricated onshore.
+Topsides installation in a single lift, reducing the amount of structural steel and minimising offshore hook-up activities as structures can be transported offshore in very large sections; entire platform topsides, up to a weight of 48,000 t, can be installed in one piece, pre-fabricated onshore.
 This can lead to significant field development cost savings.

 Pioneering Spirit is booked to install three large platform topsides on Statoil's Johan Sverdrup field on the Norwegian continental shelf.
 The installations start with the 22,000 t drilling platform topsides in summer 2018, and the 26,000 t process platform topsides and 18,000 t living quarters platform topsides in 2019.